Pediatric Pathology Fellowship

 - Be able to educate the clinician in the pathologic basis of pediatric disease through conferences and collegial consultation.

-The hospital operates a Cerner Corporation information system, which includes anatomic and clinical pathology as well as radiology, pharmacy, respiratory therapy, and nursing care information.
+Children's Medical Center operates a Cerner Corporation information system, which includes anatomic and clinical pathology as well as radiology, pharmacy, respiratory therapy, and nursing care information.
 The fellow is provided with a computer workstation, which contains a full spectrum of standard office functions.
 Search programs are available to obtain clinical information and review pathology reports.
 The fellow has online access to the library catalog and the internet and is expected to use these resources in the evaluation of case material and research

 |Surgical Pathology||Pediatric surgical pathology||Sandy Cope-Yokoyama, M.D.|